Electronic music

-Electronic music is a genre of music that employs electronic musical instruments, digital instruments, or circuitry-based music technology in its creation.
+Electronic music broadly is a group of music genres that employ electronic musical instruments, circuitry-based music technology and software, or general-purpose electronics (such as personal computers) in its creation.
 It includes both music made using electronic and electromechanical means (electroacoustic music).
-Pure electronic instruments depended entirely on circuitry-based sound generation, for instance using devices such as an electronic oscillator, theremin, or synthesizer.
-Electromechanical instruments can have mechanical parts such as strings, hammers, and electric elements including magnetic pickups, power amplifiers and loudspeakers.
-Such electromechanical devices include the telharmonium, Hammond organ, electric piano and the electric guitar.
+Pure electronic instruments depend entirely on circuitry-based sound generation, for instance using devices such as an electronic oscillator, theremin, or synthesizer: no acoustic waves need to be previously generated by mechanical means and then converted into electrical signals.
+On the other hand, electromechanical instruments have mechanical parts such as strings or hammers that generate the sound waves, together with electric elements including magnetic pickups, power amplifiers and loudspeakers that convert the acoustic waves into electrical signals, process them and convert them back into sound waves.
+Such electromechanical devices include the telharmonium, Hammond organ, electric piano and electric guitar.

 The first electronic musical devices were developed at the end of the 19th century.
 During the 1920s and 1930s, some electronic instruments were introduced and the first compositions featuring them were written.
-By the 1940s, magnetic audio tape allowed musicians to tape sounds and then modify them by changing the tape speed or direction, leading to the development of electroacoustic tape music in the 1940s, in Egypt and France.
+By the 1940s, magnetic audio tape allowed musicians to tape sounds and then modify them by changing the tape speed or direction, leading to the development of electroacoustic tape music in the 1940s in Egypt and France.
 Musique concrète, created in Paris in 1948, was based on editing together recorded fragments of natural and industrial sounds.
-Music produced solely from electronic generators was first produced in Germany in 1953.
-Electronic music was also created in Japan and the United States beginning in the 1950s and Algorithmic composition with computers was first demonstrated in the same decade.
+Music produced solely from electronic generators was first produced in Germany in 1953 by Karlheinz Stockhausen.
+Electronic music was also created in Japan and the United States beginning in the 1950s and algorithmic composition with computers was first demonstrated in the same decade.